Image: Shutterstock

 Health Benefits Of Eating Asparagus During Pregnancy

-- It is a low-calorie and low-fat vegetable rich in minerals and vitamins, such as vitamins A, C, and K. The high amounts of vitamin B9 can help prevent birth defects or congenital disabilities such as spina bifidai.
-On the other hand, the high vitamin C content in the veggie could help boost immunity, reducing the risk of infections.
+- It is a low-calorie and low-fat vegetable rich in minerals and vitamins, such as vitamins B and E. The high amounts of vitamin B9 or folate in asparagus can help prevent congenital disabilities such as spina bifida (4).
+On the other hand, the high vitamin C content in the veggie could help boost immunity, reducing the risk of infections (5).

-- The vegetable is rich in insoluble fiber that keeps problems like constipation at bay.
-On the other hand, its soluble fiber content may be beneficial to manage gestational diabetes in expecting women.
+- It is rich in insoluble fiber that adds bulk to the stool and helps keep constipation at bay.
+On the other hand, its soluble fiber content may be beneficial in managing gestational diabetes in expectant women (8).

 - It has low sodium and high potassium levels.
-It also has high-water content (93%), which makes it one of the most hydrating vegetables.
+It also has a high water content (92%), which makes it one of the most hydrating vegetables.

-- The diuretici effects of asparagus detoxify your body.
+- The diuretici effects of asparagus detoxify your body (10).
 It eliminates all toxins from your body and cleans the gastric system, improving your digestion and metabolism.

 In addition, asparagus is well-known for its high antioxidant content.
 It contains several bioactive components like glutathione (GSH), which helps remove harmful substances from the body.
 Therefore, including it in your pregnancy diet can help support maternal health and fetal development.